IndexCoreasmjit::CodeHolder

 Creates an uninitialized CodeHolder (you must init() it before it can be used).

-An optional temporary argument can be used to initialize the first block of Zone that the CodeHolder uses into a temporary memory provided by the user.
+An optional temporary argument can be used to initialize the first block of Arena that CodeHolder uses into a temporary memory provided by the user.

 CodeHolder::~CodeHolder()noexcept[¶]